 Home Interior Design Ideas to Make It Pet-friendly

 Pets are an integral part of our lives and homes and so they should feel equally welcome in the house.
 The little furballs are loved by their owners.
 So if you are a dog or cat person already or want to adopt any of these furry friends any time soon, there are some interior design changes that can turn out to be a blessing for your home.
-Here are 8 home interior design ideas to make your home pet-friendly.
+Here are some home interior design ideas to make your home pet-friendly.

 Use fur-free upholstery

 Having a dog or a cat or both can cause some serious fur problem.
-You should avoid using all fabrics and materials that are act as magnets to pet furs like velvet, silk, chenille, mohair, velour or corduroy.
+You should avoid using all fabrics and materials that act as magnets to pet furs like velvet, silk, chenille, mohair, velour or corduroy.
 Instead, invest in quality textiles like leather and smooth tapestries that can withstand frequent claw attacks.
 It is also a great home interior design idea to choose fabrics matching with your pets’ furs.

 Keep Pet-friendly furniture